Máire Breatnach: Music career

 In the mid-1990s, Máire was the original fiddle player in the Bill Whelan-composed stage show Riverdance, and subsequent soundtrack album.
 The show's main theme was performed (and was a huge hit) at the 1992 Eurovision Song Contest, representing Ireland.
 She can be seen and heard playing on the original Riverdance DVD/VHS, starring Michael Flatley and Jean Butler.

 Máire has also played on the Celtic arrangement album Final Fantasy IV: Celtic Moon, and with Yasunori Mitsuda on the arranged soundtrack to Xenogears, titled Creid, as well as featuring on albums by Chiaki Ishikawa and Mimori Yusa.
 Her collaboration with Thomas Loefke and Norland Wind is recorded on the CDs Norland Wind, Atlantic Driftwood, Northern Isles and Departures.

 Máire's TV and film credits include Glenroe, Tinteán, and Voyage (part of the Waterways series), all on RTÉ; A Freezing Summer (Japan), Angela Mooney Dies Again, In the Name of the Father, The Secret of Roan Inish, Rob Roy and Moondance.

 Writing and academic career

 Breatnach has written a traditional/folk music column for the Irish language weekly newspaper Anois and later for the monthly magazine Comhar.

-Since 2007, Breatnach has been involved in the preparation of CDs and books to accompany a range of Irish language material aimed at the Naíonra (pre-school) and early-reading age groups.
+Since 2007, Breatnach has been involved in the preparation of CDs and books to accompany a range of Irish language material aimed at the Naíonra and early-reading age groups.
 Máire has produced, composed incidental music and performed on a range of instruments for more than 40 titles, as well as narrating many of them.
 Her first book, Vera agus a Veidhlín, a children's musical story, illustrated by Robert Ballagh, was published in Dublin by An Gúm in 2008.